 An overview of the logs page can be seen below:

-The networking section provides overview of your current networking usage with graphs, and allows you to configure bond, team, bridge and vlans.
+The networking section provides an overview of your current networking usage with graphs and allows you to configure bond, team, bridge, and VLANs.
 You can enable/disable the firewall or stop specific rules.
 In the networking logs.
-In the last block you can review the networking logs.
+In the last block, you can review the networking logs.

 The accounts section allows you to manage accounts on your system.
 When you click on account, you can modify its settings, change passwords, force password change, lock it or change its role.

 The services section gives you an overview of the services on your system and gives you an easy way to manage them.

 Clicking on specific service gives you an overview of its status where you can stop/start, restart, reload, enable/disable that service.
 You will also see a separate section with that service’s logs:

 As the name suggests, you can obtain diagnostic information about your system.
 This can help you troubleshoot problems on your system.
 In order to use this service, you will need to have the sos utility installed.